Managing by Network

 • 8.
 Will I receive a certificate for this training?

-• Participants who attend 10 or more live Managing by Network webinars are awarded a certificate of completion as an official record of 38 hours of training in 22 partnership and community collaboration competencies defined by OPM.
+• Participants who attend 10 or more live Managing by Network webinars are awarded a Certificate of Completion as an official record of 38 hours of training in 22 partnership and community collaboration competencies defined by OPM.

 • Agencies may have their own policies and procedures regarding attendance.
-Please review your attendance obligations with your assigned Managing by Network Training Coordinator.
-The acceptance of a scholarship obligates the recipient to fulfill the course requirements, on behalf of their work unit.
+Please review your attendance obligations with your assigned Managing by Network Federal Coordinator.
+Note: The acceptance of a scholarship obligates the recipient to fulfill the course requirements, on behalf of their work unit.
 In the event that a scholarship recipient needs to withdraw from the course, prior to completing certificate requirements, work unit reimbursement of the scholarship may apply, per agency policy.

 • 9.
 Is supervisor approval required to attend this course?